-Foldable drip tray is a nice add-on that you should think about if you want to maximize the flexibility of your device.
-Not only does it save space, it’s also extremely beneficial when you want to use larger cups instead of standard mugs.
+The foldable drip tray is a nice add-on that you should think about if you want to maximize the flexibility of your device.
+Not only does it save space, but it’s also extremely beneficial when you want to use larger cups instead of standard mugs.

 1. Can I make regular coffee in a Nespresso coffee maker?

 The Nespresso Original Line only lets you prepare espresso with the largest volume approximately standing at a solid 5 ounces.
 The VertuoLine, on the other hand, allows for a broader array of beverages including both espresso and regular coffee, and the amount can run to 7.7 and 14 ounces.